HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 ## Definitions

-__pipeline:__ A collection of one or more functional tasks that operate on input data and, from that, make an output that is transformed input data, or features often used to interpret the input data.
+__pipeline:__ A collection of one or more functional tasks that operate on input data and, from that, make an output that is transformed input data, or derive features often used to interpret the input data.
 In a high throughput setting, these tasks are often automated to be performed in a batch setting.

 ## In-scope